techidaily/site-win11/source/_posts/automating-zipunzip-tasks-in-windows-using-scripting-tools.md

 ## How to Zip Files Using Windows PowerShell

- There are several viable ways to[create zip files on Windows](https://www.makeuseof.com/easy-ways-create-zip-file-windows-10/) .
+ There are several viable ways to [create zip files on Windows](https://www.makeuseof.com/easy-ways-create-zip-file-windows-10/) .
 One of these is through Windows PowerShell.
 However, the**tar** command doesn't work in Windows PowerShell; we'll use another command to get the work done.

 Here's how to zip files using Windows PowerShell: